 The second character type are diacritics, which are signs that can be written above or below a letter.
 They indicate differences in pronunciation than the standard letter.

-These two types of character types are what make up the IPA chart, and are subcategorized according to particular sounds and anatomical movement.
+These two character types are what make up the IPA chart, and are subcategorized according to particular sounds and anatomical movement.

 How It Sounds